google/skia/site/user/api/SkPaint_Reference.md

 # <a name="Stroke_Width"></a> Stroke Width
 <a href="#Stroke_Width">Stroke Width</a> sets the width for stroking.
 The width is the thickness
-of the stroke perpendicular to the path's direction when the paint's style is set to <a href="#SkPaint_kStroke_Style">kStroke Style</a> or <a href="#SkPaint_kStrokeAndFill_Style">kStrokeAndFill Style</a>.
+of the stroke perpendicular to the path direction when the paint style is set to <a href="#SkPaint_kStroke_Style">kStroke Style</a> or <a href="#SkPaint_kStrokeAndFill_Style">kStrokeAndFill Style</a>.

 When width is greater than zero, the stroke encompasses as many pixels partially or fully as needed.
 When the width equals zero, the paint enables hairlines;
 the stroke is always one pixel wide.

-The stroke's dimensions are scaled by the canvas matrix, but <a href="#Hairline">Hairline</a> stroke remains one pixel wide regardless of scaling.
+The stroke dimensions are scaled by the canvas matrix, but <a href="#Hairline">Hairline</a> stroke remains one pixel wide regardless of scaling.

 The default width for the paint is zero.